SumoLogic/sumologic-documentation/docs/observability/aws/integrations/aws-ec2-metrics.md

 The **AWS EC2 Disk (CloudWatch Metrics)** dashboard provides detailed information about a EC2 Instance Store Disk usage, based on disk read and write bytes, operations.

-Use this dashboard to monitor instance store:
+Use this dashboard to:

-* Disk metrics like Disk read/write Bytes and Byte rate.
+* Monitor instance store Disk metrics, such as disk read/write bytes and byte rate.
-* Disk metrics like Disk read/write Operations and Operation rate.
+* Monitor instance store Disk metrics, such as disk read/write operations and operation rate.

 <img src={useBaseUrl('/img/observability/AWS-EC2-Cloudwatch-Metrics-Disk.png')} alt="AWS-EC2-Cloudwatch-Metrics-Disk"/>